Denmark studying 'legal' options to stop Quran burnings – DW – 07/30/2023

 Denmark studying 'legal' options to stop Quran burnings

-The Danish government is looking into "a legal tool" that would enable authorities to prevent protesters outside embassies from burning the Muslims' holy book, the Quran.
+The Danish government is looking into "a legal tool" that would enable authorities to prevent protesters outside embassies from burning the Muslim holy book, the Quran, in the Nordic country.

 Danish Foreign Minister Lars Lokke Rasmussen told the national broadcaster DR on Sunday that the government was studying the scope for intervention to prevent such acts.